 Most modern anaesthetics are short-lasting.
 You should not have, or suffer from, any after-effects for more than a day after your operation.
 During the first 24 hours you may feel more sleepy than usual and your judgement may be impaired.
-If you drink any alcohol during this time, it will affect you more than normal.
-You should have an adult with you during this time and should not drive or make any important decisions.
+You are likely to be in hospital during the first 24 hours but, if not, you should have an adult with you during this time and should not drive or make any important decisions.

 Pain and discomfort

 You can expect pain and discomfort in your lower abdomen for at least the first few days after your operation.
 You will be given regular pain killers while in hospital as it is important that you are comfortable and able to move around.
 When leaving hospital, you should be provided with painkillers for the pain you are experiencing.
 You should takes these as instructed until you no longer require them.

 If you are prescribed painkillers which contain codeine or dihydrocodeine, these can make you sleepy, slightly sick and constipated.
 If you do need to take these medications, try to eat extra fruit and fibre to reduce the chances of becoming constipated.
 If you need to take codeine-containing drugs regularly, you will also be prescribed a laxative.